fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 User permissions  refer just to AMQP operations.
-The RabbitMQ management plugin (more details later in this chapter) extends this permission model using user tags; it\'s possible to associate one or more arbitrary tag strings to any user.
+The RabbitMQ management plugin (more details later in this lab) extends this permission model using user tags; it\'s possible to associate one or more arbitrary tag strings to any user.